-New Shockers Make Strong First Impression in Exhibition Win
+New Shockers make strong first impression in exhibition win

 WICHITA, Kan.
-(Wichita State Athletics) – Wichita State’s newcomers made a strong first impression in a 92-57 exhibition victory over Northeastern State, Tuesday night at Charles Koch Arena.
+(KSNW) – Wichita State’s newcomers made a strong first impression in a 92-57 exhibition victory over Northeastern State, Tuesday night at Charles Koch Arena.

 The Shockers won their 26th-straight preseason exhibition game dating back to 2001 and improved to 15-0 under Gregg Marshall (2007-Pr.).